vecrios/Mosaic_Theme/README.md

 * Find a way to disable multi-leveling in sidebar contents
 * Line separators between posts
 * Change headers' fonts to follow titles.
+* Adhere to all standards/conventions for language translation

 BUGS: